 How To Quickly Speed Up GIMP On Mac

-Being a free, open-source project, GIMP doesn’t get to enjoy the rigorous process that other software companies need to have in place — from code reviews through to full QA testing and support teams.
+Being a free, open-source project, GIMP doesn’t have processes in place that other software companies do — from code reviews, QA testing to support team day-to-day operations.
 GIMP also needs to work well on multiple operating systems, including macOS, Windows, and Linux.
-Therefore, software updates can often cripple performance and make GIMP slow.
+Therefore, software updates can often cripple GIMP performance and make it slow.

 I’ve seen these issues come up in open-source projects first-hand.
 Thankfully the community is usually just as good at helping you as they are at building the software.
-So let’s get started on the way to speed up GIMP.
+So let’s get started with ways to speed up GIMP.

 Disable OpenCL Hardware Acceleration

-If you experience adjusting curves and rotating your images taking longer than expected, you might find the answer in your graphics processing settings.
+If you notice that adjusting curves and rotating images takes longer than expected, you might be able to resolve the issue in your graphics processing settings.
 GIMP has seen some issues in the past with Nvidia and Intel graphics drivers, which have interfered with GIMP’s OpenCL Hardware Acceleration.
 So it might be better to disable it: